zarSou9/trecursive/README.md

 # Interactive Research Maps

-This is the git repo for [AI Research Maps](https://www.airesearchmaps.com/).
-It is an interactive 2D canvas app built for visualizing large research fields (though it can be used to visualize any hierarchical data).
+This is the git repo for [TRecursive](https://www.trecursive.com/): an interactive 2D canvas app for visualizing hierarchical knowledge.
 This repo also features a rich infinite canvas component with mobile support!
-Here is a [video demo](https://www.youtube.com/watch?v=nXtQtNlU_jg).

 ## Developing